Do Go On - Do Go On Presents: Arty Facts - 'Portrait of a Lady'

 Oh, okay.

-I've seen that we just fade out.
+I've seen that we would just fade out.

 You two leave.